 Laemmli buffer: Preparation (1x,2x & 4x) and principle

-The Laemmle sample buffer is used for the better isolation of proteins in SDS-PAGE gel electrophoresis.
+The Laemmli sample buffer / Laemmli buffer is used for the better isolation of proteins in SDS-PAGE gel electrophoresis.
 The buffer is connected with the invention of SDS-PAGE during the quest for finding T4 phase proteins and got its name after the inventor Prof. Ulrich K. Laemmli .
 The composition has been discussed since the 70s and alternatives have been proposed.
 Nevertheless, the Laemmli-based solution is still used and sold by companies with minor differences.

 Commonly used alternatives are